AT1001 for the Treatment of Long COVID

 Study Description

-I. Baseline Screening Visit
+I. Baseline Visit and Treatment phase

-III.
-Follow-up phase Patients will have two additional virtual follow-up visits after completing their 21-day course of treatment with the study drug.
+Patients will have two additional virtual follow-up visits after completing their 21-day course of treatment with the study drug.
 The first follow up visit will occur one week after completing the study drug (ie. at week 4), and the second will occur one month later (ie. at week 8).
 Week 8 visit will serve as the end of study visit.
 Biospecimens will not be collected during the follow-up phase.

-Safety monitoring, including physical examination, vitals, and clinical laboratory testing will be performed during the screening phase and after completion of treatment.
+Safety monitoring, including physical examination, vitals, and clinical laboratory testing will be performed during the baseline phase and after completion of treatment.
 Adverse events and concomitant medications will be recorded during the entire study.

 Connect with a study center